 At Nissan, following the discovery of nonconformities in the final vehicle inspection process at vehicle assembly plants in Japan, we were determined to ensure that such a thing could never happen again.
-Accordingly, in fiscal 2018, an overhaul of compliance checks were carried out, and since fiscal 2019, Global Compliance Office and relevant functions monitor those items periodically twice a year.
+Accordingly, in fiscal 2018, an overhaul of compliance checks was carried out, and since fiscal 2019, the Global Compliance Office and relevant functions monitor those items periodically twice a year.

-In fiscal 2019, comprehensive compliance checks for major subsidiaries in Japan was undertaken, and they have continued to carry out on a regular basis since then.
-In fiscal 2020, we have started preparation to expand the scope of compliance monitoring to overseas entities.
-It will be implemented across the regions from fiscal 2021.
+In fiscal 2019, comprehensive compliance checks for major subsidiaries in Japan was undertaken, and they have continued to be carried out on a regular basis since then.
+In fiscal 2021, we have started compliance monitoring in all the regions.